xmihol00/fault_tolerant_algorithms/Q&A/q&a.md

 3. Routing - in TN routing is usually based on finding a link, which can transfer a message the fastest, whereas in CN the fastest link might not be the optimal, as there are also other concerns like transaction fees or privacy.
 4. Rewards/incentives - in TN there are usually centralizes organizations, which pay for resources, whereas in CN the rewards for resources are incorporated in the protocol, as there is no centralization.
 5. Security - in CN additional sercurity mechanisums must be implemented to ensure correct  function of the consensus layer.

+## Q6
+Possibility of forks makes the Blockchain networks more vulnerable to attacks, as some misbehaving nodes may try to deliberately create forks.
+After a fork happens some nodes are wasting resources by mining block on the blockchain, which will be later invalidated.
+Transactions, which were in the invalidated chain, must be re-inserted in the mempool for inclusion in a next block, which prolongs the time needed for confirmation of a transaction.

+## Q7
+The main significance of the off-chain P2P networks is in the making the on-chain networks more scalable by not publishing every transacion on the blockchain and therefore reducing the load on the on-chain networks.
+They solve the problem of scalability by creating private state channels over a P2P medium.
+Two or more parties can communicate over the private state channel using pre-set rules, by which they can make arbitrary number of intermidiate transactions, which are then submitted as a single transaction to the on-chain network and therefore written on the blockchain, when any of the involved parties wishes to close the state channel.

+## Q8
+The main significance of the off-chain P2P networks is in the making the on-chain networks more scalable by not publishing every transacion on the blockchain and therefore reducing the load on the on-chain networks.
+They solve the problem of scalability by creating private state channels over a P2P medium.
+Two or more parties can communicate over the private state channel using pre-set rules, by which they can make arbitrary number of intermidiate transactions, which are then submitted as a single transaction to the on-chain network and therefore written on the blockchain, when any of the involved parties wishes to close the state channel.

+## Q9
+Payment channel networks (PCNs) are off-chain P2P networks, which allow transactions to happen in a safe manner between only the transacting parties, by which the load on the on-chain networks is decreased.
+The main difference to the to the traditional communication networks is in routing, as traditional routing algorithms typically aim to find short and low-load paths, which has stable link capacities, while the link capacities in PCNs represent payment balances, which can be highly dynamic.
+Additional challanges such as privacy, security or transaction fees arrise when dealing with routing in PCNs.

+## Q10
+Content-centric addressing is a type of adressing, in which the hashed (multihashed) data of a file are used as an adress, rather than the address being a location, where the file is stored.
+IPFS makes use of it apart from addressing by Content Identifiers (CIDs) obtained as multihashes, for linking of files or parts of files, for file versioning with a use of Merkle trees or for ensuring file integrity.
+Multihashes are self describing hashes as they contain the used hash function and the lenght of the digets prepended in front of the actual digest value.

+## Q11
+Pinning alows nodes to mark files as permanent in their local storage.
+This prevents the garbage collector from removing them, which does otherwise periodically happen for unpinned files.
+Content is pinned with an explicit user request, who stores the content in his local storage.

+## Q12
+Content-centric addressing - files can be retrieved using the same address, even when they change location.
+Decentralized nature - files or parts of files can be stored at different locations, which can improve availabilty and decrease the possibility of a single point failure as well as control over the available content.
+Inherent content deduplication - detecting same files, although with different names, at the protocol level with the use of CIDs.
+Content integrity checks - possibility to check, that a content of a file was not modified again by using the CIDs.
+Authorization, censorship and access control - the IPFS is based on P2P network, to which anyone can connect and which does not have by its nature an authority, wich could enfoce access control or censorship.

+## Q13
+Filecoin is a decentralized storage and retrieval network, which builds on top of IPFS.
+The use of Filecoin in IPFS improves IPFS’ besteffort storage and delivery service by providing incentive mechanisms.
+This means, that peers, who store and replicate content, are rewarded with cryptocurency tokens.
+And on the other hand, peers can ask for persistent storage in exchange for a fee.

+## Q14
+K-resilient equilibrium (if I undestood correctly, according to the video Nash equilibrium is always 1-resilient) is an equilibrium, for which holds, that no group of size k can gain by diviating (in a cooridnated way).

+K-resilient equilibria are interresting (when k is large), because they can discourage misbehaving (rational) players, as the probability of diviating and gaining is descreasing with larger k.

+I would give the Bitcoin consensus mechanism as an example.
+It is k-resiliant, where k is a half of the currently active mining nodes.
+It discourages a node to mine faulty blocks, as these will be detected and the misbehaving node will not make any BTC.
+The probability of other nodes misbehaving in the same way is minimal, given the needed compute power.

+## Q15
+As irrational players do not play the objectively best strategy for them (from multiple reasons), the protocol must account for that, so rational players are not hindered by it.
+The protocol must be t-immune to tolerate up to t irrational players, while not affecting the payofs of rational players.

+## Q16
+The outcome can depend also on a scheduler, which decides who moves and how long messages are going to take to be delivered.
+When a protocol needs to be proven in an asynchronous distributed system, it has to be tipically proven for all possible schedules given by the scheduler.